Francie Larrieu Smith

 Larrieu Smith was the Head Men's & Women's Cross Country and Track & Field Coach at Southwestern University in Georgetown, TX; she retired in May 2018.

 FUN FACT: Francie's brother Ron Larrieu was a 1964 Olympian in the 10,000 meters.

 FUN FACT II: The Mile legend was also selected "The Most Versatile Runner of the Quarter Century" by Runner's World magazine in 1999.

-FUN FACT III: Larrieu was the first American woman to record a sub-4:30 Mile (4:27.52 PR) and a sub-2:30 marathon (2:27:35 PR)!
-The only two other Americans in this exclusive club are: Jordan Hasay and Molly Huddle.
+FUN FACT III: Larrieu was the first American woman (and second overall) to record a sub-4:30 Mile (4:27.52 PR) and a sub-2:30 marathon (2:27:35 PR)!
+The three other Americans in this exclusive club are: Molly Huddle, Jordan Hasay and Sara Vaughn.